Features

 The coast region is the most popular destination for local tourists but challenges associated with road travel have been a major hindrance to the realisation of full domestic tourism potential.

-The entry of a low cost, comfortable, fast and safe mode of transport to Mombasa coupled with the breathtaking scenery along its route especially the stretch that traverses the Tsavo National Park, home to a wide variety of wild animals, has boosted the number of domestic and international tourists visiting the region.
+The entry of a low-cost, comfortable, fast and safe mode of transport to Mombasa coupled with the breathtaking scenery along its route, especially the stretch that traverses the Tsavo National Park, home to a wide variety of wild animals, has boosted the number of domestic and international tourists visiting the region.

 6.)
 Improved regional trade

-Kenya neighbours three landlocked countries – Uganda, Rwanda and Burundi – and fast clearance at the Mombasa port, reduced transport cost, faster delivery of goods will make the country the preferred entry point and export route for these nations thus positively affecting the economy.
+Kenya neighbours three landlocked countries – Uganda, Rwanda and Burundi – and fast clearance at the Mombasa port, reduced transport cost, and faster delivery of goods will make the country the preferred entry point and export route for these nations thus positively affecting the economy.

 7.)
 Reduction of road maintenance cost

-The heavy weight of trucks has been a major contributor to the wear and tear of roads across the country especially considering that 95% of all cargo moves by road with over 1600 heavy load trucks plying the Mombasa-Malaba route.
+The heavy weight of trucks has been a major contributor to the wear and tear of roads across the country especially considering that 95% of all cargo moves by road with over 1600 heavy-load trucks plying the Mombasa-Malaba route.

 This means roads are in constant need of maintenance at exorbitant costs.
 With SGR set to take over, freight haul trucks will be phased out of the roads thus enhancing their longevity.